Shouldn't Better Call Saul's Jimmy Be Thinking Up A Way To Slip Out Of His Community Service?

 The scene I would most want to talk about from this episode -- which, I have to say, was once again kind of a snooze -- was the last one in the episode, in which Jimmy makes an in-person appeal for a refund on his malpractice insurance.
 Jimmy's been trying to work this out since his very first community service shift: his argument is that if he's not going to be practicing law for the next twelve months, he won't need the insurance.
 At the same time, he's spent the episode getting ground down by the realities of his extremely grim financial situation: he's only able to sell one cut-rate TV ad to a furniture store owner, and desperately tells the Sklars, when they're about to renege, that he'll shoot theirs for free on the theory that they'll come back to him for more when they see the results in their foot traffic.
 He also brings a morose Kim out for drinks at their favourite griftin' bar (on him -- or, rather on his new credit card, with what I assume is a usurious interest rate) trolling for marks; she tries to get him to join her in discussing her regret about what happened with Chuck at the hearing, but a very bitter Jimmy blames Chuck -- rightly...ish -- for his current troubles, and disagrees with her that they could have gone about things "another way": "He had us in a corner, okay?
 We did what we had to do....Everything that happened was his own fault.
 Everything.
 Put him in the rearview mirror, he is not worth thinking about.
 Done."

-When Jimmy ends up in the office at his malpractice insurance agency to be told there's nothing that can be done about his policy -- after all, one of his clients could still sue him whether he's currently under suspension -- and also that, because of the suspension, when he's reinstated his premiums are going to go up 150%, he doesn't take the news well, finally breaking down in tears as he tells the agent what he's been dealing with.
+When Jimmy ends up in the office at his malpractice insurance agency to be told there's nothing that can be done about his policy -- after all, one of his clients could still sue him regardless of whether he's currently under suspension -- and also that, because of the suspension, when he's reinstated his premiums are going to go up 150%, he doesn't take the news well, finally breaking down in tears as he tells the agent what he's been dealing with.
 His brother!
 Yes, that very same one whose name came up when she searched Jimmy's because Jimmy couldn't remember his policy number!
 His brother, who's mentally ill, and whom Jimmy's been taking care of, and who just had a breakdown at a Bar Association hearing!!!

 "Don't write!
 What are you writing?
 Don't write, I didn't mean to say that!
 I don't want him to get in trouble with you guys because of me....You're not gonna do anything, are you?"

 Heeeeeeeey!
 Jimmy wasn't overcome with emotion at all!
 He's just still thinking of ways to fuck over Chuck!
-This scene was, to me, the only this episode had to exist, and yet it's not the most "Talked About"?
+This scene was, to me, the only reason this episode had to exist, and yet it's not the most "Talked About"?
 AMC, please.